cassiebreviu/intro-nlp-wine-reviews/README.md

 ![graph](https://raw.githubusercontent.com/cassieview/intro-nlp-wine-reviews/master/imgs/dfhead.PNG)

 ## Visualize the data
 Once we have the data then its time to analyze it and do some [Feature Selection and Engineering](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/create-features?WT.mc_id=github-blog-casiljan).
 We will visualize our data using [Seaborn](https://seaborn.pydata.org/).
 This will allow us to see if there is a strong correlation between different data points and help us answer questions about our data.
-Since our initial question was around predicting `price`, `points` or `variety` from the `description` we already know that our `feature` will be the `description` and our `label` will be `price`, `points`or `variety`.
-Each prediction label will be a separate model so there will be three models in total if you build one for each label.
+Since our initial question was around predicting `price`, `points` or `variety` from the `description` we already know that our Feature will be the `description` and our Label will be `price`, `points`or `variety`.
+Features are the data we use to make predictions and Labels are what we are predicting.
+Each label will be a separate model so there will be three models in total if you choose to build all three predictive models.

 For fun, lets ask some questions about the data and answer them by graphing it with Seaborn.